Stark tuning of telecom single-photon emitters based on a single Er$^{3+}$

 Single Er$^{3+}$ ions need to be identified before studying the Stark effect.
 Since the optical excited state lifetime of Er$^{3+}$ in bulk Y$_2$SiO$_5$ is as long as 11 ms \cite{bottger2006spectroscopy}, the photon emission from a single Er$^{3+}$ is too weak to be detected.
-Here, we follow the method of ref. \cite{dibos2018atomic} which adopts photonic crystal (PC) cavities to interface with Er$^{3+}$ ions to obtain Purcell enhancement on the photon emission rate, and to improve the photon collection efficiency.
+Here, we follow the method of ref. \cite{dibos2018atomic} which adopted photonic crystal (PC) cavities to interface with Er$^{3+}$ ions for obtaining Purcell enhancement on the photon emission rate, and to improve the photon collection efficiency.
 The PC is fabricated on a silicon on insulator (SOI) wafer with a 220 nm device layer by electron beam lithography (EBL) and inductively coupled plasma (ICP), and then transferred onto the Y$_2$SiO$_5$ crystal via the stamping technique \cite{lee2014heterostructures}.
 A scanning electron microscope image (SEM) of the PC is presented in Fig. 1a.
 The quality factor of the PC cavity is approximately 5.1$\times$10$^4$ as measured with the cavity reflection spectrum (Fig. 1b).
 In order to achieve Stark tuning of the emission frequency, two additional electrodes are patterned on the host crystal's surface near the PC cavity to apply the required electric field on the target Er$^{3+}$ ions.
 The electrode structure is fabricated with ultraviolet lithography, electron beam evaporation, and a lift-off process.
 The electrodes are 200 $\upmu$m wide and are 100 $\upmu$m apart from each other.
 The layout of the PC, the Y$_2$SiO$_5$ crystal and the electrodes can be found in Fig. 1c.
+During the fabrication of the electrodes, the photoresist tends to be thicker at the crystal's edge compared to that at the center.
+Meanwhile, the Y$_2$SiO$_5$ crystal is too thick and too brittle to allow chip-free splicing.
+For a lift-off process with sufficient quality, two types of photoresists are spin-coated into two layers (LOR5A followed with S1813, both with 3000 rpm and 30 s), and a long exposure time of 51 s is adopted.